CBTE – What Does That Mean?

 CBTE Minor

 Right now, CBE learners can only engage in the CBTE Minor.
-The six courses that constitute the CBTE Minor must be completed at a WELS or WELS-affiliated institution.
+The six CBTE Minor courses must be completed at a WELS or WELS-affiliated institution.
 So learners can only apply select courses that were completed at MLC, Bethany Lutheran College, or Wisconsin Lutheran College to the current course of study.

 APPLE

 Once APPLE is approved and learners can enroll in that course of study, courses will be considered for the degree program’s General Education, Required Content, and Professional Education offerings.
 Decisions regarding the alignment of previous coursework with MLC’s General Education and Required Content offerings will be applied to all learners in the program using the MLC Potential Transfer Equivalency resource as a guide.
-Any pedagogy or teaching methodology courses will be considered for each individual learner by MLC’s Education Licensure Office and may require additional supporting documentation, e.g., course syllabi from the sending institution, in order to receive transfer credit.
+Any pedagogy or teaching methodology courses will be considered for each learner by MLC’s Education Licensure Office.
+Pedagogy or teaching methodology courses may require additional supporting documentation, e.g., course syllabi from the sending institution, to receive transfer credit.

 SME — What Does That Mean?